top of page

 IMG_1539 (2).JPG

-50° North -
+above 50° North

-We therefore often launch expeditions into the wild landscapes of the Nordics, exploring fjords and mountains, flat and featureless expanses of forest, waterfalls and glaciers, lakes and islands.
+The elements of the North means something special to us.
+We therefore often launch expeditions into the wild landscapes above 50°N, exploring fjords and mountains, flat and featureless expanses of forest, waterfalls and glaciers, lakes and islands.
 Many of our childhood and teen expeditions into the Nordics have not been chronicled (since it was before we started taking good pictures), but we try to pick up the thread and do revisits as adults.

 TT_Alaska_001_en-route highest Canada mountain Mt Logan _IMG_9766.jpg